bnossum/midgetv/README.md

 | Easy interconnect to external modules with Wishbone | Done | |
 | Full compliance with RV32I as per riscv-spec-v2.2.pdf | Done | |
 | Full compliance with riscv-privileged-v1.10.pdf | Partially done | It is unlikely anyone will need full compliance here, but as a reference I will endeavor to construct this.
 A current implementation includes just those registers needed to pass the RISC-V rv32i compliance tests |

+Midgetv trades speed for size.
+Each RISCV instruction uses between 4 and 40 clock cycles.
+Average number of clocks per instruction seems to be around 10.

 ## Requirements